2016 United States elections: Mayoral elections

+Other local elections

+The citizens of the City of Virginia Beach voted against expanding Norfolk's Tide lightrail into their city.

 Table of state, territorial, and federal results

-This table shows the partisan results of Congressional, gubernatorial, presidential, and state legislative races held in each state and territory in 2016.
+This table shows the partisan results of congressional, gubernatorial, presidential, and state legislative races held in each state and territory in 2016.
 Note that not all states and territories hold gubernatorial, state legislative, and United States Senate elections in 2016; additionally, the territories do not have electoral votes in American presidential elections, and neither Washington, D.C. nor the territories elect members of the United States Senate.
 Washington, D.C., and the five inhabited territories each elect one non-voting member of the United States House of Representatives.
 Nebraska's unicameral legislature and the governorship and legislature of American Samoa are officially non-partisan.
 In the table, offices/legislatures that are not up for election in 2016 are already filled in for the "after 2016 elections" section, although vacancies or party switching could potentially lead to a flip in partisan control.

+Partisan control of statewide offices

+Italics indicate office was not up for election in 2016.